What is International Freight?

 Documentation

-- A packing list with all the details of the shipment, including quantities, dimensions, and weights.
+3. A packing list breaks down all the specifics: quantities, dimensions, and weights.

 Ask your freight forwarder for assistance regarding the necessary documentation for your international freight shipment.